koshi8bit/hdd-temp/README.md

 This is simple script, that allows you to turn off your server, when temperature of HDD is too high.
 Also you will have Telegram message about this issue.

+Bu default update time = 60 sec.
+You can change it in `hdd-temp.service`

 You need to do this:
 1. Rename `.env-template` to `.env`
 2. Fill `.env` file with temperature, token chat id and message prefix